Fast-track Approvals Act 2024

 You could also call this:

-“Agency checks if your application is ready and fits the rules”
+"Agency checks if your application is complete and allowed"

-When you submit a referral application, the responsible agency must decide if it’s complete and within scope.
-They have 10 working days to make this decision after they receive your application.
+When you send a referral application, the responsible agency looks at it.
+They decide if it is complete and if the project is within their scope.
+They must make this decision within 10 working days of receiving your application.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.